arcanexil/iotdbs/README.md

 ## Goals ##

+The main goal is very simple.
+I just want to have an automated script which is putting some amazing pictures on my computer desk.
+I didn't found any good KISS script that work correctly in bash.
-The goal of this project is to:
+The other goal of this project is to:
 1) provide reasonable clean, DRY, modular and maintainable code
 2) provide complete, easily-reusable management, etc
 3) provide some sensible default methods